subigya-js/expense-tracker/frontend/README.md

 │   │   │   └── overview/
 │   │   ├── dashboard/
 │   │   ├── login/
+│   │   ├── register/
-│   │   └── register/
+│   │   └── transactions/
 │   ├── assets/
 │   ├── components/
 │   │   └── ui/
 │   ├── context/
+│   ├── lib/
-│   └── lib/
+│   └── api/
 ├── package.json
 └── ...
 ```

 ## Environment Variables

-Create a `.env` file in the root of the frontend directory with the following variables:
+Create a `.env.local` file in the root of the frontend directory with the following variables:

 ```
 NEXT_PUBLIC_API_BASE_URL=your_api_base_url